retifrav/glfw-imgui-example/README.md

 ## Vulkan

 The application uses OpenGL as the graphics backend.
-I would like to add an optional Vulkan support, but that won't happen soon.
+I would like to add an optional Vulkan support, but that's a work in progress still.

-Some initial support have been already added though, even vcpkg ports of dependencies are adjusted accordingly, so you can try to build it like this:
+It looks mostly done, vcpkg ports of dependencies have been adjusted accordingly, so you can try to build it like this:

 ``` sh
 $ cd /path/to/glfw-imgui-example